 St Peter’s is a symbol of the Catholic church and one of its most important places.
 It was built on the tomb of Saint Peter the Apostle and it’s a must-see sight for any visitor to Rome.
 If you are visiting Rome with kids, however great and magnificent the basilica is, after some time your kids may be a bit unimpressed and bored.
 How to trick your children to see yet another church in Rome?
 Tell them they can climb on the roof of the biggest church in the world.

 Entry to the basilica is free, but if you want to climb the Dome, there are two options: climbing all the way up, which costs 8 Euros (free for kids) or taking the elevator for 10 Euros.
-Though don’t think that taking the lift would save you from climbing the steps, as even if you take the second option, you need to climb around 270 semi-curved steps, which are on the side of the Dome.
-Climbing them gives you the opportunity of realizing how big the Dome is.
+However don’t think that taking the lift would save you from climbing the steps, as even if you take the second option, you need to climb around 270 semi-curved steps, which are on the side of the Dome.
+Climbing them gives you the opportunity to realize how big the Dome is.
 And the view is stunning.

 If you are visiting in the summertime, a good time to visit is early morning.
-Firstly, the basilica is still quite empty before 9 AM, and your family will have the pleasure to explore without standing in the queues.
+Firstly, the basilica is still quite empty before 9 AM, and your family will have the pleasure of exploring without standing in the queues.
 Secondly, the Dome is better enjoyed before it gets too hot.
-After the climb up and down, all of you should look for is pizza or ice cream.
+After the climb up and down, all you should look for is pizza or ice cream.

 by Cynthia & Alexander of Travel your Memories